coder-xander/xanderPool/README.md

 xanderPool is a user-friendly, high-performance, cross-platform, automatic memory-managed, thread-safe, header-only, C++ 17 thread pool based on task priority.
 It aims to be a simple yet efficient thread pool with various ways to submit tasks, offering clear and straightforward design patterns and logic.
 It follows modern C++ coding styles.

-The thread pool is non-static and the number of threads is dynamically adjustable.
+It can be a dynamic thread pool or set as a static thread pool, with the number of threads dynamically adjusted or fixed.

 Built on the C++ standard library without relying on any other libraries, it's easy to integrate.
 You can get started quickly and efficiently utilize system thread resources by submitting task objects.